Parallels/RAS-PowerShell/Custom-Provider-Framework/README.md

 A recommended onboarding flow for developing a Custom Provider is:

-1. Review the Technical Preview Guide
+1. Review the Custom Provider Framework Guide
 2. Start with the Basic sample implementation
 3. Validate the script using the Framework Test Kit
 4. Extend the provider with real platform integration